OWASP-STUDENT-CHAPTER/Tech-Resources/WebDev Resources.md

 8. Experiment with small projects and gradually increase complexity to reinforce your understanding and skills.

-## Some Cool Repositories/ Websites
+## Some Cool Repositories / Websites

 1. [Google Fonts](https://fonts.google.com)
 2. [Hex Colors](https://hexcolor.co)